 The Research Grants Operations Team in Research & Enterprise will continue to provide the necessary support for research grants, offering the existing levels of service but working remotely.
 Where there has been clear advice from the funder about its approach to contingency (e.g. no-cost extensions are allowed and will enable your project to complete), change requests should be processed as usual though your relevant RGO contact person and we ask that you contact them directly.

 Please contact your relevant Grant Coordinator via email with non-covid-19 related queries and remember that all normal approval processes apply.

 Proposals on the management of internal priming funds in light of COVID-19 disruption have been approved by URC and endorsed by UEB.
 This included approval to continue spending on current projects, and the streamlining of competitions for available funding in the next University financial year.
 A summary was sent to Departments in May.
 Principal Investigators have been informed of the effect of these decisions on their individual projects.
 It should be noted that the availability of funding for the new University financial year (from August 2020) from some internal and external sources is not yet known, meaning it is not possible to complete all mitigation activity and answer all of the questions colleagues will have.

 We recognise that many of our usual research activities will be severely disrupted, but public health is our first concern and all current advice should be followed.
-Your first contact point with questions and concerns should be within your Department.
+Your first contact point with questions and concerns should be with the Covid secure lead in your Department.